lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 Padding
 -------
-Lightly makes it possible to add a padding around your bounding boxes.
+The Lightly Worker makes it possible to add a padding around your bounding boxes.
 This allows for better visualization of the cropped images in the web-app and can improve the embeddings of the objects as the embedding model sees the objects in context.
 To add padding, simply specify `object_level.padding=X` where `X` is the padding relative